-Once you have identified all the parties who bear some responsibility for your injury, you need to determine what your damages are.
-This is not as simple as adding up your medical bills and time lost from work.
-Most states have specifically identified damages that are allowed in cases of personal injury due to product defect.
-Generally, these damages can include past and future medical and nursing bills, past and future wage loss, past and future pain and suffering, past and future emotional distress and embarrassment, past and future loss of consortium, as well as past and future expenses associated with the injury for things you can’t do anymore.
+Determining your damages isn’t as simple as adding up your medical bills and time lost from work.
+Most states have specifically identified damages that are allowed in product liability cases.
+Generally, these damages can include past and future medical and nursing bills, past and future wage loss, past and future pain and suffering, past and future emotional distress, past and future loss of consortium, and past and future expenses associated with the injury for things you can’t do anymore.

 Some damages require expert proof.
 Usually you need a doctor to say that you are likely to incur future medical expenses.
 The doctor needs to outline the nature and frequency of those expenses.
 Similarly, after your doctor says you are permanently disabled, you may need an economist to demonstrate what you lost in wages and benefits.

 Subrogation means that if an insurance company or your employer has paid for a portion of your damages, such as for medical expenses or lost wages, then the insurance company or employer is entitled to receive that money back when you settle.
 The idea is that it is unfair for you to get money to pay medical bills that have already been paid by someone else.

 The insurance company fills a subrogation claim against your case.
 The claim states how much was paid for medical bills.
 Your insurers will know about the claim because you’re required to send a notice of your claim to all potentially interested parties, including your medical or disability insurer and your employer.
 These parties may attend the settlement negotiations to protect their interests.
 Sometimes a settlement can exclude the insurer’s or employer’s interests by settling around those and allowing them to deal directly with the defendants.